anyaepie/typo-cut/README.md

 Created as a capstone project for [Werkstatt Creative Coding course](https://werkstatt.school/creative-coding), Typocut explores how analogue could be emulated by digital and then converted back to analogue.

+There are three choices for letters:

-Each letter is a canvas, randomly cropped from configurable gradients or uploaded images, with adjustable noise and style parameters.
-Letters are built using strict 3x3 grid with primitives (rectange, triangle, cut-out rectangles, half-circles) that are flipped and rotated as needed - all with noise applied, combining pixel and parametric fonts.
+- “Typocut Default“ is when letters are built using strict 3x3 grid with primitives (rectange, triangle, cut-out rectangles, half-circles) that are flipped & rotated and distorted with noise, combining pixel and parametric fonts feel.

+- “Buiilt-in Fonts“ is an array of eight free (both commercial and personal use) fonts that I find aesthetically pleasing for cut-outs needs, you can check out fonts in the fonts folder or by clicking About link on the website.

+- “User Fonts“ (you can upload up to 10) is an array of user-uploaded fonts that are used in a similar fashion to built-in fonts (randomly assigned).
+I recommend to test the tool with [Cut Out The Jams](https://www.behance.net/gallery/12330303/Cut-Out-The-Jams-A-Free-Font)(free for personal, student and non-profit use).

 Check out additional details about the process [here](https://www.mixedmeanings.lol/code/typo-cut) and my other creative coding projects at [mixedmeanings.lol/code](https://www.mixedmeanings.lol/code).